Gum Recession and Grafting Procedures

 When your gums begin to recede, your teeth begin to look oversized and poorly aligned.
 A gum graft will help restore your smile’s appearance by improving the gum line.

 Gum recession is about more than cosmetics.
-From a functional aspect, your root surface below the gum line becomes more sensitive and prone to decay and tooth sensitivity.
-In fact, receding gums can increase bacterial growth and result in bone loss, cavities, tooth loss, and additional gum recession.
+From a functional aspect, your root surface below the gum line is more prone to decay and tooth sensitivity.
+In fact, receding gums can increase bacterial infiltration and result in bone loss, cavities, tooth loss, and additional gum recession.

 By augmenting your gums, you’re helping to increase the protective tissue around the tooth, decrease sensitivity, and get a better-looking smile, all of which lead to a more confident you.